ninbura/pokemon-on-the-analogue-pocket/README.md

     - pros
         - much cheaper than authentic carts in the grand scheme of things
         - time is tracked while you aren't playing
-        - **gbc carts** - save states are partially functional
+        - **gbc carts*- - save states are partially functional
-        - **gba carts** - save states are fully functional
+        - **gba carts*- - save states are fully functional
-        - **gba carts** - time is recalculated when sleep/save states are loaded (always in-sync)
+        - **gba carts*- - time is recalculated when sleep/save states are loaded (always in-sync)
-        - **ez-flash junior** - in-game clock can be reset via modification of cart's internal clock
+        - **ez-flash junior*- - in-game clock can be reset via modification of cart's internal clock
-        - **ez-flash omega de** - compatible with analogue pocket's sleep feature
+        - **ez-flash omega de*- - compatible with analogue pocket's sleep feature
         - easy to replace internal batteries
     - cons
         - costs money
-        - **everdrive gba mini x5 & gbc carts** - incompatible with analogue pocket's sleep feature
+        - **everdrive gba mini x5 & gbc carts*- - incompatible with analogue pocket's sleep feature
-        - **everdrive gb x7** - time is ireversably desynced when save states are loaded without mods/exploits
+        - **everdrive gb x7*- - time is ireversably desynced when save states are loaded without mods/exploits
-        - **gbc carts** - time is not recalculated when save states are loaded (desync)
+        - **gbc carts*- - time is not recalculated when save states are loaded (desync)
         - additional setup required
         - save files are easily accessible for backup
         - rtc relies on internal batteries that eventually die